Ford GT40 vs. Ferrari: The Ultimate Rivalry That Changed Motorsport Forever

 Innovations and Technologies

-Ford’s approach to durability testing was unprecedented.
-They developed a “24-hour simulator” that put engines through grueling endurance tests before they ever reached the track.
-This meticulous preparation helped overcome the reliability issues that plagued early GT40 efforts.
+Ford took durability testing to a new level, building a “24-hour simulator” to torture-test engines before they ever hit the track.
+This obsessive prep helped solve the reliability problems that plagued early GT40s.

-The brake cooling systems became another technological battleground.
-Ford developed innovative ducting systems to prevent brake fade during long stints at tracks like Daytona, while Ferrari countered with their own cooling solutions.
+Brake cooling became another battleground.
+Ford came up with clever ducting to fight brake fade during long stints at places like Daytona, and Ferrari answered with their own solutions.

 Cultural Impact